 - Good facility with Excel.
 Experience with Access would be useful, but not required.
 Good math skills.
 Economics background.
 Good understanding of the natural gas industry.
 Likes to work with data and models.

-What kind of training and support are available?
+What kind of training and support is available?

-- On-site Basic GPCM Training Course for new licensees
+- On-site or virtual Basic GPCM Training Course for new licensees.

-- Telephone support available from 8:30 am through 5:30 pm Pacific Time
+- Telephone support available from 9:00 am through 5:00 pm Central Time.

 What other types of modeling tools are available from RBAC?

-- NGL-NA™ North American Natural Gas Liquids Market Model with Global Implications
+- NGL-NA® Market Simulator for North American Natural Gas Liquids

 Who do I contact for more information about GPCM?